kaistomics/cnnGWAS/README.md

 # cnnGWAS
 This is the repository for cnnGWAS, which is a method that captures complex biological patterns shared by GWAS risk variants.
-By utilizing convolutional neural networks, the method prioritizes functional variants among all candidate variants in GWAS loci.
+By utilizing convolutional neural networks (CNN), the method prioritizes functional variants among all candidate variants in GWAS loci.

 ## Environment setting